wp-plugins/powerpress/readme.txt

 = 4.0.1 =
 * Released on TBD
 * Fixed bug with "Feed Episode Maximizer" option only working if the "Feature Episode in iTunes" option was also turned on.
+* Added Hebrew to list of feed languages.

 = 4.0 =